 Status: This will not be fixed on PIIX4.
 This will be incorporated into the PIIX4 datasheet as a change to the

-PCI Arbiter Advances when PC/PCI ISA Master Gets Retried by the Host Controller platforms.
+9. PCI Arbiter Advances when PC/PCI ISA Master Gets Retried by the Host

+Controller

-Problem: When a PC/PCI ISA master cycle gets retried (delayed transaction) by the host controller, the PIIX4 PCI controller in cascade mode) from PCI to DRAM.
-When the PIIX4 detects the retry, it will do a passive release on the PHLD# signal and allow another PCI master (440BX Arbiter) to acquire the bus.
+Problem: When a PC/PCI ISA master cycle gets retried (delayed transaction) by the host controller, the PIIX4 PCI platforms.